-A Balinese massage at Sohum Spa in Gokulam Grand Hotel and Spa in Bengaluru is the best way to pamper yourself.
+A Balinese massage at Sohum Spa in Gokulam Grand Hotel & Spa in Bengaluru is the best way to pamper yourself.

 My therapist Kusum from West Bengal shows me my treatment room that interestingly has panelled mirrors on the ceiling.
 After I change, Kusum asks me to sit and gives me a back massage.
 Interestingly she first touches my head and back very lightly almost like a feather touch and slowly raises the pressure to give me a dry massage that sets the tone for the relaxing ritual to follow.
 My feet and hands are also given a hot towel rub and it feels instantly relaxing.
 Once done she asks me to lie face down and starts with a deeply relaxing pressure point massage across the back of my neck and shoulders using a fragrant massage moisturizing cream.